thienan092/60-Days-Of-Udacity/Virtual Football Envirionment for Multi-Agent System (Reinforcement Learning)/README.md

 - There must be only one player, of the left team, in the middle circle.

 2. Getting general information:
-- The server send information about the goal's id (0: the left goal, 1: the right goal), map width, map height, no. turns to the bot in this format:
+- The server sends information about the goal's id (0: the left goal, 1: the right goal), map width, map height, no. turns to the bot in this format:

 `[GoalId] [MapWidth] [MapHeight] [NoTurn]`

 ![alt text](https://github.com/thienan092/60-Days-Of-Udacity/blob/master/Virtual%20Football%20Envirionment%20for%20Multi-Agent%20System%20(Reinforcement%20Learning)/media/init_server_info.PNG)

 3. For each turn:
-- The server send states of the match (environment state) to the bot (without carriage returns):
+- The server sends states of the match (environment state) to the bot (without carriage returns):
 ```
 [Turn] [m_scoreTeamA] [m_scoreTeamB] [stateMath] [ballPosX] [ballPosY] [ballSpeedX] [ballSpeedY]
 [Player1_Team1] [Player1_Team1_posX] [Player1_Team1_posY] ...
 [Player1_Team2] [Player1_Team2_posX]